roemvaar/cs_notes/docs/algorithms/algorithms.md

 # Algorithms

+Algorithms are at the core of most technologies used in contemporariry computers.
+Having a solid base of algorithmic knowledge and technique is one characteristic that defines the truly skilled programmer.
 Here is a list of the most important algorithms every software engineer should know.